 A Traveler’s Guide To The Big Island of Hawaii

 Each of the Hawaiian islands has it’s own beauty, energy and uniqueness so it’s quite hard to choose a favorite.
-Although, I’m a bit biased towards the beautiful big island of Hawai’i where we live.
+Although, I’m a bit biased towards the beautiful big island of Hawai’i where we live if you like wide open spaces and a more off the beaten path feel.
 We’ve been here for four years with an avid determination to get out and see the island yet still have so many places we’ve yet to explore.
 It’s vast, diverse, spacious and full of adventure!

 I thought I would share a little glimpse into this truly special destination so that you can enjoy the best of the Big Island when you come visit.
 Granted, this is only a sliver of all of the incredible things to do on this island (find more in our Full Big Island Travel Guide!).
 There are many wonderful, exciting, calming & magical moments to be had here and I hope I capture if only a bit of the charm of aloha. . .